sourcery-ai-experiments/blog.nathanv.me/content/posts/self-host-docker.md

 While not specifically Docker-related, I recently found out about [Netdata](https://www.netdata.cloud/).
-Netdata is an all-in-one performance monitoring tool for Linux servers. while similar to Grafana + Prometheus, the appeal is that everything is configured out-of-the-box.
+Netdata is an all-in-one performance monitoring tool for Linux servers.
+While similar to Grafana + Prometheus, the appeal is that everything is configured out-of-the-box.
 It's a really beautiful interface with a **ton** of statistics available.
 While not particularly customizable, the amount of information is immense, and it integrates